 , go click on Account History and select the account you wish to review.
 At the bottom of the page is an icon titled download to Microsoft Money, click on that icon and your account information should download.

 - Simply logon to our CU-Online.

-- First time users, you will need to complete a new enrollment for internet banking at the bottom of the CU-Online login page.
-Once your password has been approved, you will receive notification via email that it was accepted.
+- First time users, you will need to complete a new enrollment for internet banking under the Login button.
+Once your enrollment has been approved, you will receive notification via email that it was accepted.
 Please provide a current email address with enrollment.

 - Reminder: Your CU-Online login password must be at least 8 characters and alpha-numeric as instructed on the password change screen.